vinay0826/cybershield/README.md

 Steps to setup -

+imp**- add a new .env file and add your database key and api keys.
 1. clone the git repository
 2. install the venv using command:- python3 -m venv venv
 3. activate the venv using command :- venv\Scripts\activate